 Bedtime snacks of Kongs filled with peanut butter, kibble, and other treats, puzzle feeders, Cereal boxes filled with treats to be ripped apart, Chewy rawhides and nylabones for days when it's not possible to stay outside, and frozen pupsicles during the dog days of summer.

 Exposure to wild animal scents, spices, and nature based smells help shelter dogs keep in touch with their canine instincts, even in an unnatural environment.
 Classical music playing in the cat rooms to dull the noise of Shelter cleaning.

-learning how to use agility equipment, walking on a leash along the road, hiking off leash with volunteers and staff for dogs.
-Agility, obedience, and harness training for cats to get them using their brains and bodies.To keep animals thriving at Mountain Humane often requires creativity and individual solutions.
+Learning how to use agility equipment, walking on a leash along the road and on hiking trails, and being put into suitable playgroups with other dogs!To keep animals thriving at Mountain Humane often requires creativity and individual solutions.
 Volunteer foster homes also play an important part in reducing stress for certain special needs animals that will thrive with a little more individual attention.

 Every animal that comes through our doors is treated as an individual.
 Our trained professionals get to know each of them and evaluate their behaviors to help determine what type of home might be the best fit.
 But we don’t stop there.
 Our staff is trained to work with the animals to enhance their positive traits, and to teach them new behaviors in lieu of any challenging traits that might decrease the animals’ chances of adoption.